 What Are Their Beliefs?

-Today, their supreme god is the sun god.
+Although they have some Hindu beliefs, Juangs practice mostly ancient animistic rituals.
+Their supreme god is the sun god.
 However, they have also adopted the Hindu deities in addition to tribal gods and goddesses.
 The Hindu village priest is the ritual specialist, and they observe many Hindu festivals.
-They do have a firm belief in an almighty creator and also in "mother earth. "
+They have a firm belief in an almighty creator and also in "mother earth. "

 What Are Their Needs?

 In places where the gospel is being preached to the Munda-Santal, many listeners almost immediately receive Christ after the village council talks it over.
 These precious tribes are ripe unto harvest; they simply need people to show them the way to the true God!

 * Scripture Prayers for the Juang in India.